Texts can be organized in many different ways. On the test, you’ll be asked to recognize text structures both directly and indirectly.

 e.
 Question and answer

-Cause-and-effect is the correct answer because the passage states that Tom and Huck’s “windfall” caused everyone in town to think more highly of the boys.
+Answer: a.
+Cause-and-effect is the correct answer because the passage explains that Tom and Huck’s “windfall” caused the townspeople to treat the boys differently and think more highly of them.

-Chronologically is incorrect because although the “windfall” happens before the townspeople revise their opinion of Tom and Huck, the connection between the two events is not fully expressed.
+b.
+Chronologically is incorrect because, although the windfall happens before the townspeople change their opinion, the passage is mainly focused on the cause-and-effect relationship between the two events.

-Compare and contrast is incorrect, although it might look tempting.
-The relationship between the town and the boys may have changed, but it isn’t being compared to anything else.
+c.
+Compare and contrast is incorrect, even though it may seem tempting.
+The passage describes a change in how the town treats the boys, but it doesn’t compare that change to anything else.

-Persuasive is incorrect because the paragraph isn’t trying to persuade or convince.
+d.
+Persuasive is incorrect because the paragraph isn’t trying to persuade or convince the reader.

 Sign up for free to take 6 quiz questions on this topic